top of page

 • 3 min read

-Going on a Disney cruise is a great way to escape the long, chilly winter.
-I didn't think twice about booking my family a Caribbean cruise this past January.
-My oldest daughter was studying the Mayans and learning Spanish at school, so a cruise stopping in Progreso, Mexico was the perfect fit.
-My husband and I surprised the girls with the trip on Christmas and sailed out of Galveston, Texas on the Disney Magic three weeks later.
+Going on a Disney cruise is a fantastic way to escape the long, chilly winter.
+I didn’t think twice about booking my family a Caribbean cruise this past January.
+My oldest daughter was studying the Mayans and learning Spanish at school, so a cruise stopping in Progreso, Mexico, was the perfect fit.
+My husband and I surprised the girls with the trip on Christmas, and we sailed out of Galveston, Texas, on the Disney Magic three weeks later.

 Two people with long hair, seen from behind, stand before a large ancient stone pyramid under a cloudy sky, evoking a sense of awe.

 The cruise was scheduled to stop at Cozumel and Progreso.
 While I love my beach time, I was most enthusiastic about visiting Progreso and exploring the Mayan Ruins.
 Disney offers several port adventures to the Mayan Ruins.
-After a little research I chose the Chichen Itza Mayan Ruins port adventure.
+After a little research, I chose the Chichen Itza Mayan Ruins port adventure.
 Chichen Itza is recognized as one of the seven new wonders of the world.
-Although Chichen Itza is a 130-minute drive from the Progreso port, which was a slight downside, it seemed worth it for this exciting adventure.
+Although it’s a 130-minute drive from the Progreso port, which was a slight downside, it seemed worth it for this exciting adventure.

 This disappointment was short-lived.
 I headed to the port adventures desk on board for assistance.
-The crew member was very knowledgeable and helpful and booked us the Uxmal Mayan Ruins port adventure.
+The crew member was very knowledgeable and helpful.
+She booked us the Uxmal Mayan Ruins port adventure instead.
 This Mayan site was only a 90-minute drive from the port!

 My experience kept getting better.
-The next morning we got up excited for our Mayan ruin adventure.
-The tour guides greeted us with an air-conditioned bus at the Progresso port, sharing fascinating facts about Progreso and the Uxmal Mayan Ruins along the way to the ruins.
-Our guide shared these impressive ruins are less visited than Chichen Itza because they are not as close to Cozumel which receives a lot more cruise ships.
-Progreso averages about 25 cruise ships a month and its primary industry is fishing not tourism.
-Our guide also shared the current US dollar to peso conversion rate which was very helpful.
+The next morning, we woke up excited for our Mayan ruin adventure.
+The tour guides greeted us with an air-conditioned bus at the Progreso port, sharing fascinating facts about Progreso and the Uxmal Mayan Ruins along the way.
+Our guide mentioned that these impressive ruins are less visited than Chichen Itza because they are not as close to Cozumel, which receives many more cruise ships.
+Progreso averages about 25 cruise ships a month, and its primary industry is fishing, not tourism.
+Our guide also shared the current US dollar to peso conversion rate, which was very helpful.

 Ancient stone corridor with a vaulted ceiling and columns.
 Weathered bricks line the walls, and an open lawn is visible in the background.